NOW HIRING -CHECK OUT THE JOBS AVAILABLE UNDER JOB POSTINGS

 The CDDO supports people in choosing their own service providers and designing their own support system.
 Group homes, sheltered workshops, and segregated activities are no longer assumed to be the first and only choices of the people served.
 Personal preferences and community inclusion are emphasized throughout the process of designing a support program.

-The CDDO assists your Case Manager in arranging funds and services, if you choose to move elsewhere in Kansas.
+Our care staff assists your Case Manager in arranging funds and services, if you choose to move elsewhere in Kansas.

 Consumers, guardians and their support network are encouraged to work out difficulties directly with their service providers.
 However the CDDO can assist any individual who is having problems with a provider that are not being resolved with the provider directly.
 We can assist you to appeal any part of your services that you do not agree with through the Council of Community Members appeal process.